yoonmoonsick/dnd2024/README.md

 #### Circle of the Sea Spells
 When you reach a Druid level specified in the Circle of the Sea Spells table, you thereafter always have the listed spells prepared.
 - Level 1: Ray of Frost, Fog Cloud, Thunderwave
 - Level 3: Gust of Wind, Shatter
 - Level 5: Lightning Bolt, Sleet Storm
 - Level 7: Ice Storm Storm Sphere
 - Level 9: Conjure Elemental, Hold Monster

+#### Level 3: Wrath of the Sea

+As a Bonus Action, you can expend a use of your Wild Shape to manifest a 10-foot Emanation that takes the form of ocean spray that surrounds you for 10 minutes.
+It ends early if you dismiss it (no action required), manifest it again, or have the Incapacitated condition.

+When you manifest the Emanation and as a Bonus Action on your subsequent turns, you can choose another creature you can see in the Emanation.
+The target must succeed on a Constitution saving throw against your spell save DC or take Cold damage and, if the creature is Large or smaller, be pushed up to 15 feet away from you.
+To determine this damage, roll a number of d6s equal to your proficiency bonus.

+#### Level 6: Aquatic Affinity
+The size of the Emanation created by your Wrath of the Sea increases to 20 feet.
+In addition, if a target of the damage succeeds on a saving throw, it takes half damage.

+#### Level 10: Stormborn
+Your Wrath of the Sea confers two more benefits while active, as detailed below.

+- ***Flight***.
+You gain a Fly Speed equal to your Speed.
+- ***Resistance***.
+You have Resistance to Cold, Lightning, and Thunder damage.

 ## Fighter

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons%20300/hotbar%20140/Fighter.png?raw=true)